Originally published May 17, 2021. Updated Novermber 14, 2023.

 New York law makes dog owners liable for attacks by their dogs.
 But what you must prove to recover compensation after a dog attack and how much you can recover will depend on the dog.

 A bite from a service dog could complicate the process of recovering compensation.
 The dog’s history and training will be well documented.
-This documentation may cast doubt on your version of the events.
+This documentation may cast doubt on your version of events.

 Here is some information on dog bite law in New York and what you need to know when a service dog bites you.